Lemonl08/Little-Tetris/README.md

-# Little-Tetris
+# Little Teris

-A simple tetris game in libgraphics
+A simple Tetris implement based on libgraphics & imgui.

+This is also the project of C programming curriculum.

+## Code Files

+- library.c & library.c
+- game.c & game.h
+- tetrisUI.c & tetrusUI.h